BestGuide is reader supported and may earn affiliate commission. Learn More.

 Goldco Precious Metals: IRA-Eligible Products

 Goldco offers IRS-approved precious metals for self-directed IRA accounts, including gold, silver, platinum, and palladium.
-To qualify for IRA inclusion, gold products must meet a minimum purity of .995 (99.5%), with one IRS exception: American Gold Eagle Coins are permitted at .9167 purity.
+According to IRS Publication 590-B, gold products must meet a minimum purity of 99.5% to qualify for IRA inclusion, with one statutory exception: American Gold Eagle Coins are permitted at .9167 purity under IRC Section 408(m)(3)(A).

 IRA-eligible gold products available through Goldco include:

-• American Gold Eagle Coins (IRS purity exception applies)
+• American Gold Eagle Coins (IRS purity exception applies at .9167 fineness)

 • American Gold Buffalo Coins (.9999 purity)